Automatically Enhancing the Quality of Android App Bug Reports: : Generating Enhanced Bug Reports

 \subsection{App Execution Model Generation}

-In the first phase, \ap constructs a graph-based app execution model that captures GUI interactions made on app screens, including corresponding app screen metadata such as the UI component hierarchy and events (\Cref{fig:approach}.a).
-Later, \ap extracts and formats the GUI interactions and the screen information from the execution model as context for the LLM to generate high-quality bug reports (\Cref{sec:context-extraction,sec:br-generation}).
-We leveraged prior work that uses graph-based representations and dynamic app execution strategies to implement this phase~\cite{song2022toward,saha2024toward}.
+\rev{In the first phase, \ap constructs a graph-based execution model that captures GUI interactions and screen metadata, including UI hierarchies and events (\Cref{fig:approach}.a).
+It then extracts and formats this information as context for the LLM to generate high-quality bug reports (\Cref{sec:context-extraction,sec:br-generation}). \looseness=-1

-Specifically, \ap constructs an app execution model as a directed graph $G = (V, E)$, where the nodes $V$ correspond to the unique GUI screens of the app and the edges $E$ capture the possible user interactions with GUI components on those screens.
-Each screen (\ie\ node) is defined by its hierarchy of components and layouts; two screens are treated as distinct nodes if their component hierarchies differ.
-An interaction (\ie\ edge) is represented as a tuple ($v_x, v_y, e, c$), where $c$ is a GUI component on screen $v_x$ (\eg a button or text field), $e$ is the action performed on $c$ (such as tap, swipe, \etc), and the interaction leads to a transition to screen $v_y$.
-Edges also contain additional metadata describing the interaction, including the component type, ID, label (\ie\ text), and description.
+\ap represents the execution model as a directed graph, where nodes represent unique GUI screens and edges represent user interactions (\eg taps).
+Screens are distinguished by their UI component hierarchies.
+Each interaction is represented as $(v_x,v_y,e,c)$, where $c$ is the interacted GUI component (\eg a button) on screen $v_x$, $e$ is the performed action, and $v_y$ is the resulting screen.
+Each edge also stores metadata such as the component type, ID, label, and description.

-\ap builds the execution model from GUI interaction traces collected through both automated exploration and manual app usage.
-For automated exploration, \ap uses a modified version of \CrashScope~\cite{Moran2016,Moran2017}, which employs multiple UI exploration strategies to maximize screen and component coverage while collecting screenshots, XML-based UI hierarchies, and UI metadata.
-Because automated exploration may miss interactions commonly performed by real users, \ap can also incorporate traces from manual usage or testing.
-For the bug reports studied in this paper, we use traces collected in prior work~\cite{saha2024toward,mahmud2025combining}, which capture complete interaction sequences from app launch to feature completion.
-In practice, such manual traces can be collected throughout app evolution, for example, via user monitoring and record-and-replay during in-house or crowd-sourced testing~\cite{du2022semcluster}.
+\ap constructs the execution model from GUI interaction traces collected through automated exploration and manual app usage.
+For automated exploration, it uses a modified version of \CrashScope~\cite{Moran2016,Moran2017}; manual traces complement workflows that automated exploration cannot cover. \looseness=-1

+Execution model generation is a one-time activity for a given app and is independent of the data collection strategy.
+The execution model can be built from GUI interaction traces collected through app usage or in-house testing and maintenance workflows, including automated exploration, developer testing, crowd-sourced testing, record-and-replay systems, and user interaction logs~\cite{du2022semcluster}.
+As new traces become available, they can be incrementally incorporated into the execution model.}